WFEN

-WFEN (88.3 FM) is a radio station licensed to Rockford, Illinois, United States, the station serves the Rockford/Madison area.
+WFEN (88.3 FM) is a radio station licensed to Rockford, Illinois, United States, the station serves the Rockford and surrounding area.
 WFEN features contemporary Christian music and Christian talk and teaching.
-Other weekly programming includes Gospel Country with John Tallecksen, The Gospel Greats with Rodney Baucom, "20" The countdown magazine with William Ryan III and local public service program "Matters with Matt".
+Other weekly programming includes Gospel Country with John Tallecksen, The Gospel Greats with Rodney Baucom, and "20" The countdown magazine with William Ryan III.
 WFEN also broadcasts teaching programs from Bob Yandian, Joyce Meyer, Apostle Don Lyon and others.
-The station is owned and locally programmed by Faith Academy in Rockford.
+The station is owned and locally programmed by Faith Center, a charismatic church in Rockford.